habibbhutto/calculate-distance/customer-service/readme.md

 8. Basic test cases are covered in Unit and Integration tests.
 9. `TestConfig` is used in unit test context.
 10. Data in test resources is used in all tests.
 11. `Logging` is just to cover basic logging concept.
+The request `correlation-id` is not implemented.
 12. The application has two basic profiles one for dev and other for prod.

 ## Running the application